Daniel Andersson (footballer, born 1977): Coaching career

-Andersson was appointed as one of three new assistant managers at Malmö along with Jörgen Pettersson and Simon Hollyhead on 29 October 2011.
+Andersson was appointed as one of three new assistant managers at Malmö, along with Jörgen Pettersson and Simon Hollyhead, on 29 October 2011.
 His focus was primarily on the defensive side of training at first and helping former manager Rikard Norling pick the starting eleven.

-On 14 May 2018, Andersson took over as the caretaker manager at Malmö, following the sacking of Magnus Pehrsson; as the club was placed 10th in the league after nine rounds.
+On 14 May 2018, Andersson took over as the caretaker manager at Malmö, following the sacking of Magnus Pehrsson; the club was in tenth place in the league after nine rounds.

 Executive career

-On 9 January 2014, Andersson assumed the role of sporting director at Malmö, taking over the position from Per Ågren who stepped down.
+On 9 January 2014, Andersson assumed the role of sporting director at Malmö, taking over the position from Per Ågren, who stepped down.

 Personal life

 Daniel Andersson is the son of Roy Andersson and the younger brother of Patrik Andersson, all three of them being some of the most successful players in Malmö.
-A notable fact is also that all three have played centre back and have been team captain of Malmö.
+A notable fact is also that all three have played at centre back and have been team captain of Malmö.